Darleen Barnard is board certified health coach and personal trainer who specializes in weight loss by using the power of the mind.

 Now, think about the events of the day that did go well.
 Use the opposite approach with the 3 Ps.
 For those events that went well, internalize them and consider them permanent and global.
 Congratulate yourself for all of the great choices you made throughout the day!
 Begin to identify as the person you want to be.

 I hope this helps you see the power of our minds!
-The way we choose to think about events will determine our emotions, which ultimately determines our results.
+The way we choose to think about events will determine our emotions, which ultimately determine our results.
 I hope you have found these 3 steps helpful and will start using them today.
-Always remember,

 Choose your thoughts wisely and make it a great day!